aescarias/pdfnaut/docs/source/guides/building-pdf.rst

 Writing the PDF Header
 ----------------------

 We first create an instance of the serializer and append the PDF header.
-All PDFs start with this header and this identifies the PDF version the document implements.
+All PDFs should start with this header and this identifies the PDF version the document implements.
 A binary marker is also inserted afterwards by default.

 .. code-block:: python